Shared Transport: Moving Towards a Common Goal

-Vehicles on demand and shared mobility are laying the foundations for the future of transportation.
-Owning a vehicle may soon be far less common and hailing a ride may become the standard.
-The way city dwellers are choosing to move around is changing, and the transport industry is thinking beyond traditional modes of mobility.
+On-demand and shared vehicles are the foundations of the future of transportation.
+Owning a car may soon be far less common, and hailing a ride may become the standard.
+The way city dwellers are choosing to move around is changing, and the smart mobility industry is thinking beyond traditional modes of mobility.

 What Is Shared Transport?

 Shared transport refers to a demand-driven vehicle-sharing process where travelers share a vehicle, either at the same time (e.g., ride-sharing) or over time (e.g., bike-sharing or car-sharing).
 In this arrangement, travelers share the cost of their journey, providing a hybrid between public transportation and private vehicle use.

 The Rise of the Sharing Economy and Its Impact on Transportation

 The term ‘sharing economy’ denotes a collaborative consumption.
 Typically, the sharing economy uses a technology platform, which people and sectors use to exchange assets, services, and goods.
 The sharing economy originated from the open-source community, where it was used in connection to peer to peer-based sharing.
 It is now used generally in reference to any sales transactions initiated via online marketplaces.

 How sharing transport is disrupting traditional business models?

 Sharing transport is disrupting conventional business models.
 Three factors form the foundation of its rapid development: